Servais de Condé: Varlet of the Wardrobe

 Servais was made keeper of Holyroodhouse by privy seal letter on 20 January 1565 during Mary's intended journey to Aberdeen taking responsibility from Giovanni Francisco de Busso, an Italian who was supervisor of royal buildings.
 Busso had joined the household of Mary of Guise in 1554.

+In September 1566, Servais sent costume to Stirling as a wedding gift for Nichola or Nicholas Wardlaw, known as Madame Torrie, one of the queen's gentlewomen.
+The list of materials survives in French and in Scots, the gown was made of 11 French measure ells of "violat velvote" or vellours viollet.
+Her white satin sleeves and skirt front, the grand manches and davant, were decorated with narrow gold braids, petite natte d'or.

 Servais was involved in the decoration of Stirling Castle for the baptism of Prince James.
 He kept a memoir written in French of silk textiles and other fabrics used by Mary or given as gifts, which runs from 1 September 1561 to May 1567.
 It includes details of colour and fabric.
 He supervised the dismantling and refashioning of beds confiscated from Huntly Castle.

 Servais wrote a note of the things destroyed in the explosion at the Kirk o'Field, where they had been sent for the use of Lord Darnley in February 1567.
 These included a suite of tapestries from Huntly Castle.
 The servant known as "French Paris" helped Servais at the Kirk o' Field, and the day after Darnley's death came to queen's bedchamber at Holyrood to hang the bed with mourning black and light candles in the "ruelle", a space between the bed and the wall.
 Servais's note of the furnishings at the Kirk o'Field is frequently quoted by historians to comment on the chain of events leading up to the murder, some arguing that the lodging was furnished in a hurry, or with George Buchanan inferring the queen's guilt from the substitution of a lesser green bed for a bed with rich black curtains.